dbsima/vectoring/README.md

 ## 2016/05/16

-The current state has a set of images to which I apply a two sets of transformations.
+The current state of the engine takes a bunch of images to which it applies two sets of transformations.

 1. .{png,jpeg} -> pnm -> svg -> edgified
 2. .{png,jpeg} -> pnm -> svg -> pnm -> edgified -> svg